NixOS/rfcs/rfcs/0137-nix-language-version.md

        - (+) Does not clutter the file names for what is supposed to be the latest version of the code

    </details>

-1. If no version is specified when invoking the evaluator on a bare Nix expression, assume the most recent language version supported by the evaluator.

 1. Language versions prior to 6 are not supported.